-Most candidates talk about being hard working, willing to adjust, loyal and all.
+Most candidates talk about being hard-working, willing to adjust, and loyal.
 But they are not what recruiters want to know.
-They want to know what one or two things you have that is scarce.
+They want to know what one or two things you have that are scarce.

 To answer this question, you need to do a bit of homework.

-First while preparing, draw a SWOT analysis and find out your strengths, weaknesses, opportunities and threats and then try to align with the company’s (the company you’re applying for) goals.
-Whatever comes in unison would your point of emphasis.
+First, while preparing, draw a SWOT analysis, find out your strengths, weaknesses, opportunities, and threats, and then try to align them with the company’s (the company you’re applying for) goals.
+Whatever comes in unison would be your point of emphasis.

 Use bullet points and say the commonalities in brief.

-If you do this, you would get through one of the trickiest and tough job interview questions asked by the recruiters in all the interviews.
+If you do this, you will get through one of the trickiest and tough job interview questions asked by the recruiters in all the interviews.

 8. Are you overqualified for this job?

-The reason you get rejected when you say “yes” to this question is the recruiters feel that if you’re already overqualified for this job, soon you’ll be bored or disinterested for the same.
+You get rejected when you say “yes” to this question because the recruiters feel that if you’re already overqualified for this job, you’ll soon be bored or disinterested in the same.

-So, say “no” and then add “I believe that this job is a perfect fit for my skills and ambition.
+So, say “no” and then add, “I believe this job perfectly fits my skills and ambition.
 Even as I can see, in this job, I have a lot of room to grow.”
-If you say this the recruiter would be sure about what you think about this job and about your qualification.
+If you say this, the recruiter will be sure about what you think about this job and your qualification.

 But don’t lie.
-If you don’t really feel you’re a perfect fit, say it upfront.
+Say it upfront if you don’t feel you’re a perfect fit.
 It would be better for you as well as for the recruiter to decide then and then what to do with your candidature.

 9. Where do you see yourself in the next 5 years?

-The work environment and work culture here will allow me to stretch myself and to reach for my highest self as much as I can.”
+The work environment and culture here will allow me to stretch myself and reach for my highest self as much as possible.”

 An answer like this leaves no scope for cross-questioning.
 The recruiters get that you’re truthful to what you’ve to say and you don’t imagine things out of the blue.

-This question is usually being asked to candidates who are fresher or just coming out of college.
-Even if while reading this, you consider yourself as a fresher, always know that a well-articulated answer will do the trick and satisfy the recruiter.
+This question is usually asked of candidates who are fresher or just coming out of college.
+Even if, while reading this, you consider yourself a fresher, always know that a well-articulated answer will do the trick and satisfy the recruiter.

 let’s move to the last tough job interview questions.

 A lot of people say “no” to this, but it shouldn’t be you.
 Don’t say “no”.
-This question is asked to clarify whether you’ve prepared well for the interview or not.
+This question is asked to clarify whether you’ve prepared well for the interview.
 If not, you would say a “no” for sure.
 If “yes”, then you’ve something to ask or add.

-Prepare few tough job interview questions before or else if during the interview if you’ve got to have any question, ask here.
+Prepare a few tough job interview questions before or during the interview; if you have any questions, ask them here.
 Ask the question politely and wait for the answer.
 It will show your interest in the company.

-Make sure that you’re not asking too specifically about the salary at the end because that will create an impression in the recruiters’ mind that all you care about is salary.
-Whatever you asked should be well prepared in advance.
+Ensure you’re not asking too specifically about the salary at the end because that will create an impression in the recruiters’ minds that all you care about is his salary.
+Whatever you ask should be well prepared in advance.

-These are a few tough job interview questions you will face in an interview.
+These are a few tough job interview questions you will face.
 The tough job interview questions may seem usual.
 But if you prepare well and are really willing to get the job, the above list will help you get through.